 Calling for help

-If you need help and support regarding the gambling, several organizations offer advice and help.
+If you need help and support regarding gambling, several organizations offer advice and assistance.

 Gamcare – www.gamcare.org.uk

 GamCare is the leading official agency that provides support, advice and counseling for people with gambling addiction.
 Please call +44 808 8020 133 or visit the website.